clairelist/fullstack-scaffold/README.md

 --> [TODOS]
 - in `client`, build a `DeleteAccount` component
 - this will provide a front end interface for deleting the user's account (POST to `delete_account` request).

+- create an edit account endpoint and full backend functionality to edit an existing resources